 Leaders in the Farsi-speaking community recognize the need for culturally relevant, evidence-based tools to manage community trauma related to displacement, migration, and systemic racism.
 CMBM has established collaborative relationships with leaders in the US and abroad, and has successfully facilitated mind-body skills groups and training in Farsi.

-Our Farsi-language training initiative began in March 2021 as part of our first-ever Global Professional Training Program in Mind-Body Medicine, a five-day intensive training that brought together more than three hundred professionals from around the world.
+Our Farsi-language training initiative—led by CMBM Faculty Members Noshene Ranjbar, MD, and Shahine, LPC, LMFT—began in March 2021 as part of our first-ever Global Professional Training Program in Mind-Body Medicine, a five-day intensive training that brought together more than three hundred professionals from around the world.

 Our Initial Impact

-Between April 2021 and January 2023, we trained dozens of Farsi-speaking professionals in our model of self-care, awareness, and group support:
+Between April 2021 and September 2023, we trained more than 100 Farsi-speaking professionals in our model of self-care, awareness, and group support:

 We are continuing our work to expand our team of CMBM Faculty to include additional Farsi-speaking leaders who will continue to implement training, mentoring, and integration activities within their communities.